SURVIVAL STORE

 Price range: $165.00 through $295.00

 Learn the two most important outdoor skills for staying alive and comfortable in the wilderness: making fire and building shelter.
-This hands-on weekend workshop teaches both modern and primitive fire-starting techniques, fire lays, and how to select and build effective shelters using tarps and natural materials.
-Camp on-site or stay nearby and spend two days learning real, practical skills you can rely on when things don’t go as planned.
+This hands on, one day workshop teaches modern fire starting techniques, fire lays, and how to select and build effective shelters using tarps and natural materials.
+This is a single day, field based class.

 Description